belle2/basf2/skim/doc/05-smartbkg.rst

   # Apply the skim
   skim(path)

+The event weights for the skim (or for each skim separately if you use a :py:class:`skim.core.CombinedSkim`) are stored in the event extra info as ``weight_<SkimName>``.
+If an event is not sampled for a particular skim, the corresponding weight is set to 0.
+If an event is sampled for none of the provided skims, it is filtered out to an empty path.

 We currently provide a pre-trained model via the global tag ??? that is trained on 51 skims.
 The supported skim codes are ``11180500``, ``11180600``, ``11640100``, ``12160100``, ``12160200``, ``12160300``, ``12160400``, ``13160200``, ``13160300``,